Grammar

 • The book that is on the table is mine.

-Non-defining relative clauses, also known as non-restrictive relative clauses, are used to provide additional, non-essential information about the noun they modify.
-These clauses add extra details that are not crucial to the sentence’s overall meaning.
-Non-defining relative clauses are start by commas and can often be removed from the sentence without significantly affecting its core meaning.
+Non-defining relative clauses (non-restrictive relative clauses) provide extra, non-essential information about a noun.
+They add details that are not crucial to the sentence’s meaning.
+These clauses are set off by commas and can be removed without affecting the core message.

 • My sister, who is an excellent musician, is performing tonight.